They say you can tell a lot about a person – just look at their family tree.

 Now, if others cannot hold us to the shortcomings and flaws of our family members, neither can we, teammates.

-It’s tempting to use the weakness within our families as a scapegoat – the reason why we can’t (or won’t) do what God has called us to do.
+It’s tempting to use the weaknesses within our families as a scapegoat – the reason why we can’t (or won’t) get ahead or do what God has called us to do.
 How do I know?

 So, Team, don’t hide any failure, disobedience, or rebellion behind the shortcomings of granddaddy, mama, or daddy.
 When God redeemed you and called you, He didn’t look to see what your family members had done for Him to gauge your purpose or abilities.
 God is our source, not our earthly bloodlines.
 It is God who causes us to triumph – not whether our family tree was able to conquer their demons or not.

 Generational curses, family habits, and blood-line pre-dispositions are no match for the blood of Jesus Christ.